Aakash Repeater Courses

 Answer:

-Physisorption of a gas increases with decrease in temperature.
-This is because, weak van der Waals forces hold the physiosorption particles to the surface making them difficult to exist at higher temperature.
+The physisorption of a gas increases with a decrease in temperature.
+This is because weak van der Waals forces hold the physiosorption particles to the surface making them difficult to exist at higher temperatures.

 (i) increase in the amount of adsorbate in solution.